BaroboRobotics/linkbot-cxx-library/README.md

-# Linkbot C++ Binding
+# Linkbot C++ Library

-This repository contains a C++ language binding for communicating with the Linkbot.
+This repository contains a C++ language library for communicating with the Linkbot.